mciwing/mciwing.github.io/docs/python/types/numbers.md

     - **Variable Cost per Unit**: 45
     - **Price per Unit**: 75

     Assign each given value to a variable.
-Print the result in a sentence, e.g. `The break-even point is 200 units.`
+Print the result in a sentence, e.g.
+    `#!python "The break-even point is X units."`

 ## Recap